nsw logo NSW Government

 • the repetitive dive group and the bottom time/dive time if using a dive table

-• if you get a repetitive factor, include this and the surface interval
+• a repetitive factor (if youget it) and the surface interval

 • the return of each diver, as soon as practicable after the dive